rohansh-tty/mqcv/README.md

 $ xhost+
 ```

 Build the docker container using docker file.
-Make sure camera is on and not busy.
+Make sure camera device is on and not busy.

 To start the server